tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 ```bash
 $ pip install tensorflow-gpu
 ```

-Note that you will need pip version 8.1 or later for the above commands to work on Linux.

 If the above commands do not work on your system, you can follow these instructions: